brugal/wolfcamql/README-wolfcam.txt

 -----------------------------------------------------------

 * libfreetype2 font support for cvars that display text in the hud
+* /fontlist command
+* utf8 support

+  - r_debugFonts (0:  (default) no information, 1:  show missing glyphs,  2:  show font fallback checks, 3:  show all glyph loading)
+  - font fallbacks:
+      First the fonts included with quakelive are added to the font fallback list (notosans-regular.ttf and droidsansfallbackfull.ttf).
+This can be enabled/disabled with r_defaultQlFontFallbacks.

+      User set fonts are then added to the list.
+These are specified as r_fallbackFont[number] (ex:  r_fallbackFont1, r_fallbackFont2, etc.).
+If the cvar doesn't exist or is empty processing stops.

+      Default Microsoft fonts (l_10646.ttf, segoeui.ttf, and arialuni.ttf)  are loaded from wolfcam's 'font' directory (either in base installation or application data directory).
+These are the defaults used by quakelive and it lets non-Windows users have the same fallbacks by simply copying the fonts over.
+This can be enabled/disabled with r_defaultMSFontFallbacks.

+      System fonts are added for Windows users.
+These are the same MS fonts listed above.
+This can be enabled/disabled with r_defaultSystemFontFallbacks.

+      GNU Unifonts are used as the final fallbacks.
+This can be enabled/disabled with r_defaultUnifontFallbakcs.

+* cg_qlFontScaling  [1: like ql, use alternate ql font when text becomes small, 2: always use 24 point ql font (old behavior)]

+* cg_autoFontScaling and cg_autoFontScalingThreshold (minimum pointsize) to automatically increase and decrease font point sizes when scaling.
+Doesn't apply to bitmap fonts.

 * xy, font, align, etc.  cvars for all the stuff not covered by hud configs:  cg_clientItemTimerX, cg_clientItemTimerY, cg_drawFPSX, cg_drawFPSY, cg_drawSnapshotX,